suwebdev/wats-lab-faq/migrate-vue-2-code-from-vue-cli-2-to-vue-cli-3.md

 * there is a new `views` directory - in CLI 3 the best practice is to put components referenced in the router into the views directory and use the `components` directory for non-view components
 * there is a `.gitkeep` file in the `components` directory and the `views` directory
 * there some new config files - this document will provide the contents for these files, in particular `.babel.config.js`, `postcssrc.js`
-* there a couple of config files that I created specifically to make migration easier to put production build code in the `docs` directory
+* there a couple of config files that I created specifically to make migration easier to put production build code in the `docs` directory that you'll add `aliases.config.js` and `vue.config.js`
 * the `package.json` library dependencies has changed significantly and you'll want to replace the entire content of `package.json` with code provided in this document
 * the `static` folder has been renamed to `public` and the index.html has moved into the `public` folder